SaaS vs Cloud Computing: What Canadian Businesses Need to Know in 2026

 SaaS (Software as a Service) is one delivery model within cloud computing.
 Cloud computing is the broader infrastructure—IaaS, PaaS, and SaaS—that delivers computing resources over the internet.
 SaaS provides ready-to-use software (Microsoft 365, Salesforce); IaaS provides virtual infrastructure (AWS EC2); PaaS provides development platforms (Azure App Service).
 Most businesses use all three without realizing it.

 Cloud computing refers to uploading, storing, and accessing data over the internet through remote data centers maintained by third-party providers.
 Instead of owning and managing on-premises servers, you rent computing resources on demand.
 Common cloud resources include databases, storage, virtual servers, and networking infrastructure.
-The cloud market is growing rapidly, with the global cloud computing market projected to reach $760 billion by 2027.
-About 87% of companies report business acceleration through cloud services, and 73% find improved security in cloud environments.
+The market’s growth has been staggering—according to Grand View Research, the global cloud computing market reached $943.65 billion in 2025, with SaaS holding a 53.6% revenue share.
+Gartner forecasts public cloud spending hit $723.4 billion in 2025, up from $595.7 billion in 2024.
+About 87% of companies report business acceleration through cloud services, and enterprise cloud adoption now exceeds 94%, with most organizations running three to five clouds simultaneously.

 Fusion Computing is a Canadian-owned managed IT and cybersecurity provider serving businesses with 10 to 150 employees since 2012.
 With a 93% first-contact resolution rate and CISSP-certified security leadership, Fusion Computing delivers monitoring, help desk, and security services aligned to CIS Controls v8.1.